 What about my children?

 They are welcome to be in the church during the service or they can join the Children's Chapel & Sunday School.
-Kids are noisy sometimes and that is okay.
+Children are noisy sometimes and that is okay.
 There is a soft space in the back of the church for quiet, supervised play.
-We’ve found that kids often do better when they sit up front because they can see and feel more engaged.
-If there is a baptism, kids will be invited to gather around the baptismal font so they can see better.
+We’ve found that children often do better when they sit up front because they can see and feel more engaged.
+If there is a baptism, children will be invited to gather around the baptismal font so they can see better.
 Children are more than welcome to walk around.
 If they are curious about what is going on, bring them to the altar rail so they can see.

-No really, my kid is being too noisy.
+No really, my child is being too noisy.
 What do I do?

 You can go out to the church lobby (Narthex).
-The inner doors to the church are closed during the service, but the doors and wall are glass so you and your kids can still see what is going on.
+The inner doors to the church are closed during the service, but the doors and wall are glass so you and your children can still see what is going on.
 There are tables and benches there and a long hallway to the left.
 The bathrooms are at the end of that hallway.
 Additionally, there is a quiet room (Nursery) midway down the same hallway, second door on the left.
-The room is not staffed so kids should not be left unattended in the room.
+The room is not staffed so children should not be left unattended in the room.